 Materials: A comprehensive participant workbook is provided for the Foundation course.
 A participant workbook and the AgileBA Handbook (published by the Agile Business Consortium) are provided to Practitioner participants.

 The Foundation course includes the AgileBA Foundation exam which consists of:

 The Foundation exam addresses knowledge of the terminology of the method and a high-level understanding of the concepts.

-Weekday courses: Exam taken on the afternoon of day 3 of the Foundation course.
+Weekday (in-class/virtual) coursesThe exam is taken on the afternoon of day 3 of the Foundation course.

 The Practitioner course includes the AgileBA Practitioner exam which exam consists of: